-small loop antenna is essentially omni-directional with narrow nulls in the axis of the loop.
+The radiation pattern of a small loop antenna is essentially omni-directional with the exception of two very narrow nulls in the axis of the loop.
 If you visualize the loop as a wheel, the nulls are in the same directions that the wheel's axle would run.
 Signals will be attenuated more than 10 dB if they arrive within 15 degrees of the axis of the loop.
 See Figure 2.

-- In general this antenna, like most others, should be placed as far away from and as high above other objects as possible.
+In general this antenna, like most others, should be mounted as far away from and as high above other objects as possible.
 The null (or broadside axis) of the loop should be placed in line with the direction that you do not want to transmit or receive.
-If the loop can not be placed more than 15 feet above ground level the best placement arrangement will be with the loop placed vertically (sitting on its edge).
-Otherwise, (higher than 15 feet) it is possible to mount the antenna horizontally.
+If the loop can not be mounted more than 20 feet above ground or above a metal roof the best mounting arrangement will be with the loop vertical.
+If the loop is mounted over 20 feet above the ground (or ground plane) a horizontally mounted loop will probably be the most satisfactory.